Live to Tell: Background

 "Live to Tell" was featured in the 1986 film At Close Range, which starred Sean Penn (pictured in 2023), Madonna's husband at the time.

 In mid-1985, after completing the Virgin Tour, Madonna began working with musician and producer Patrick Leonard, who had served as the tour's musical director.
 The two first collaborated on "Love Makes the World Go Round", which Madonna performed at the Live Aid benefit concert in July.
 Around this time, she married actor Sean Penn, whom she had met on the set of her "Material Girl" music video.
 Leonard, meanwhile, was aiming to transition into film scoring and composed an instrumental piece intended for Paramount's 1986 film Fire with Fire.
-However, the studio rejected the track, feeling it didn't fit the movie's tone.
+However, the studio rejected the track, feeling it did not fit the film's tone.

 Madonna, intrigued by the composition, offered to write lyrics for it and proposed using the song for At Close Range, a crime drama starring Penn.
 According to author Rikky Rooksby, she wrote the lyrics "on the spot", crafting a melody and bridge inspired by the film's themes of family secrets and emotional trauma.
 "Sometimes when I'm writing songs, I'm just channeling", she later said, adding that the lyrics reflected personal pain and yearning, whether autobiographical or fictional.
 After recording a demo, she played it for director James Foley and Penn, who responded positively.

-Penn called Leonard —who at the time was working with Michael Jackson on Bad (1987)— and invited him to meet.
+Penn called Leonard—who at the time was working with Michael Jackson on Bad (1987)—and invited him to meet.
 When asked who would sing the song, since the lyrics had been written from a male perspective, Leonard insisted Madonna should perform it.
 He chose to use the demo vocals, feeling they captured a sense of naivety and emotional rawness that suited the piece.
 "It was so innocent and so shy.
 It's as naive, as raw as can be, and that's part of what gave ['Live to Tell'] all its charm", Leonard explained.
 Recording sessions for True Blue took place at Channel Recording Studios in Los Angeles, where the final version of "Live to Tell" was completed.
 The track became the second song Madonna and Leonard completed together after "Love Makes the World Go Round".